ryukirisame/learnSystemDesign/DatabaseIndexing/Questions.md

 ### Balancing
 - Usually, we go with auto-incremented primary key.
 1,2,3,4,... so on.
 If we decide to use BST to store this, we might end up with right skewed BST.
 Which will basically turn into a linked list.
 - B-tree is self-balancing.
 Balance is made via splitting a node and push the median upwards.
 It builds the tree bottom-to-up.
 Every leaf node is at the same level.

+## How different queries map to the tree
+### Point Lookups (`WHERE id = 105`)
+- Easy.
+Just go through the tree and find the key.

+### Range Scans (`WHERE age BETWEEN 20 AND 30`)
+- Since B+ tree's leaf nodes are linked, so:
+  - The database just needs to reach the first leaf node containing the first range key (`20`)
+  - Once we reach the first leaf node, we can start reading horizontally across the leaf nodes using the linked list pointers.
+Once we find a key greater than `30`, we can stop.

+### Sorting (`ORDER BY age ASC`)
+- If you query `SELECT * FROM users ORDER BY age`, sorting millions of rows in RAM is incredibly expensive.
+- However, if a **covering** index exists on `age`, the database completely skips sorting.
+Because the B+ Tree leaf nodes are already physically sorted on disk, the database simply starts at the leftmost leaf node and reads straight across.
+- This is true only when we are selecting columns that are all in the index.
+In case of sorting by PK, clustered index will be used.
+In case of sorting by non-PK column, we need a covering index to sort efficiently.
+- In PostgreSQL, the table data is stored on heap file.
+So, the database still has to go to heap file.
+For large result sets, postgres may choose to ignore the index entirely for sorting and just sort in memory.